Hatsunespica/xdsl-smt/README.md

 drwxr-xr-x   1 root root 4.0K Oct 11 16:45 xdsl_smt.egg-info
 ```

-as a quick overview of the important files and dirs
+as a quick overview of some important files and dirs:

 * `README.md`: The document you're reading now
 * `synthesized-transformers/`: MLIR code for transformers synthesized with NiceToMeetYou, and used in the paper
 * `tests/synth/Operations`: MLIR code for the concrete operations to be synthesized
 * `tests/synth/KnownBits`: MLIR code specifing the KnownBits abstract domain
+* `tests/synth/SConstRange`: MLIR code specifing the Signed Constant Range abstract domain
 * `xdsl_smt/`: Python source code for NiceToMeetYou
 * `xdsl_smt/eval_engine/src/`: C++ source code for NiceToMeetYou's evaluation engine